Best Thanksgiving Side Dishes

 In-season oranges lend refreshing citrus flavor to this versatile sweet potato bake, while vanilla and nutmeg add a warm, sweet spice to the dish.
 Thanksgiving sides never looked so good.

 Dried Tomato Rice Stuffing

 For a great holiday side that's easy to put together, try our elegant twist on basic rice stuffing that uses parsley, basil, and sun-dried tomatoes.

 Fried oregano and mouthwatering crumbled bacon add an irresistible crispiness to mashed red Thanksgiving potatoes.

 This quick and easy side dish comes together in a snap and uses frozen vegetables you probably have on hand.
 Crispy bacon makes a tasty topper for this bean- and corn-packed succotash.

-Nutty squash and sweet apples come together with leeks and sage in our not-so-traditional stuffing recipe.
-To dry bread cubes, let stand overnight or cook at 300 degrees F for 10 to 15 minutes.
+Thanksgiving Stuffing Tip: To dry bread cubes, let stand overnight or cook at 300°F for 10 to 15 minutes.

 Sweet and tangy flavors of honey and balsamic vinegar form a delicious glaze for roasted beets.
-To save time, cook the quinoa while beets are roasting.
+To save time, cook the quinoa while the beets are roasting.